 In the midst of all the possibility, it’s easy to let compliance play second fiddle.
 But the hiring process has to be a careful dance.
 It’s full of technical moves, and your business can’t afford to miss a step.

-So how can you ensure you’re staying right on cue as you recruit talent?
+So how can you ensure you’re using the best hiring practices as you recruit talent?

 A defined hiring process can help you to strike a balance with the letter of the law.
 From the job description to the job offer, here’s what to consider as you outline the process.